 We periodically run women’s groups that explore positive psychology ideas and exercises that women can incorporate into their lives to expand their sense of wellbeing, happiness and connection to themselves and others.
 If you are interested in participating please give us a call or send us an email.

 Cognitive Behavioral Therapy

 Cognitive Behavioral Therapy (CBT) is an effective research based form of treatment addressing a range of disorders and symptoms including depression, anxiety and stress.
 It seeks to understand the connection between our thoughts, emotions and behaviors.
 How we perceive a situation influences how we feel and in turn impacts our behavior.
 Sessions focus on identifying specific thoughts and beliefs, labeling your feelings and exploring the reasons for your actions.
 Homework is given at each session to help strengthen new behaviors and gain insight.
-I trained at the Beck Institute and have experience using CBT with individuals with depression and anxiety.
-For more information please visit the Beck Institute website

 Positive psychology focuses on positive emotions and strengths and is based on the belief that people desire fulfilling lives in which they are their best self.
 It uses techniques such as mindfulness, meditation, daily gratitude and strength finding to cultivate confidence and resilience to face life stressors.
 These techniques are incorporated into each session whether individually, as a couple or family.

 The Ackerman Relational Approach is a way of working with families and couples.
 It is used to identify problematic cycles of interaction that cause issues in communication.
 This breakdown in communication often causes distance, distrust, anger, anxiety and a lack of clarity in relationships.
 This approach seeks to understand and change this cycle of interaction through exploring how families impact our ways or relating, our beliefs about ourselves and others and our behaviors.
 For more information visit: www.ackerman.org.